DADA: HW 5: Obfuscating x64 assembly code

 The program can be written in any language that you would like, with the following restrictions:

-We provide a Makefile at the bottom that will ensure proper compilation.
-If you are not using C++, you will have to modify it, as described below.
-Specifically, there is a run
+compilation.
+If you are not using C++, you will have to modify it, as

-will run your program.
+that calling make run will run your program.

 Your program will read in an x64 assembly from standard input, and write the output to standard output.
 Thus, you can run your program as such: